-Develop & build a single seated, formula-style race car for Formula Student UK class 1 (2020) hosted by Institution of Mechanical Engineering (ImechE).
+Develop & build a single seated, formula-style race car for Formula Student UK class 1 (2020) hosted by Institution of Mechanical Engineers (ImechE).

 We have ranked the 3rd overall team in the Formula Student UK class 2 events during the summer of 2019, we will aim to build a running full-scale prototype and participate in Formula Student UK class 1 events in 2020 and onward.

 Team members will design and build a racing car from the ground up.
 The car is required to perform in numerous dynamic events that will prove the car’s capabilities in terms of speed and reliability.
 Those events are AutoX, acceleration, skid-pad, endurance.
 HKU Racing will be up against more than 100 teams from all over the world.